Magnetic Flux Response of Non-Hermitian Topological Phases: NH higher-order flux skin effect

 Interestingly, the flux skin modes appear at the \emph{same} end for both flux tubes, highlighting a uniquely NH feature (see Fig.~\ref{fig:fracskin}c): if a right eigenstate skin mode localizes on the top of one flux tube, pseudo-inversion symmetry maps it to the bottom of the other flux tube.
 Due to the Hermitian transpose contained in the definition of pseudo-inversion (see App.~\ref{sec:nh-sym}), this state is a left eigenstate of the NH Hamiltonian (see Fig.~\ref{fig:fracskin}c, top-right).
 The corresponding right eigenstate is localized at the top end of the same flux tube~\cite{Okuma2020_toposkin} (see Fig.~\ref{fig:fracskin}c, bottom-right).

-Consequently, when the plane spanned between the two $\pi$-flux tubes is interpreted as a 1D NH system aligned along the flux tube direction, and with an extensively large unit cell along the perpendicular direction, the higher-order flux skin effect is equivalent to the skin effect of a nontrivial 1D system~\cite{Okuma2020_toposkin} in NH class A. Due to pseudo-inversion symmetry, which maps between the two flux tubes, the resulting extensive number of end-localized modes is evenly distributed between the two flux tube ends, so that each flux tube on its own realizes \emph{half} of a conventional 1D skin effect.
+Consequently, when the plane spanned between the two $\pi$-flux tubes is interpreted as a 1D NH system aligned along the flux tube direction, and with an extensively large unit cell along the perpendicular direction~\footnote{Reducing the separation of the two flux tubes will result in a phase transition (along the flux tubes) that removes all flux modes in the limit of zero distance.}, the higher-order flux skin effect is equivalent to the skin effect of a nontrivial 1D system~\cite{Okuma2020_toposkin} in NH class A. Due to pseudo-inversion symmetry, which maps between the two flux tubes, the resulting extensive number of end-localized modes is evenly distributed between the two flux tube ends, so that each flux tube on its own realizes \emph{half} of a conventional 1D skin effect.
 On the other hand, the 2D point-gap classification of NH symmetry class A is trivial.
 This observation leads us to the following hypothesis, which we prove in App.~\ref{sec:class} by exhaustion: \begin{enumerate}[(III)] \item{ \begin{itquote} A 3D system with nontrivial point gap topology in NH symmetry class X and with pseudo-inversion symmetry exhibits a higher-order flux skin effect for $\phi = \pi$ iff the point gap classification of X is trivial in 2D but nontrivial in 1D. \end{itquote}} \end{enumerate} The flux response of the complete set of NH symmetry classes with nontrivial intrinsic point gap topology~\cite{Okuma2020_toposkin} is summarized in Tab.~\ref{tab:fluxpointgaps}.
 Only classes fulfilling the above condition, including NH class A, show a NH higher-order flux skin effect.
 An exhaustive collection of model Hamiltonians can be found in App.~\ref{sec:3d-models}.